ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 The collections have:

 * Working group page(s) on a corresponding wiki if needed.
-Makes sense if there is a group of modules for working with one common entity, for example postgresql, zabbix, grafana, and so on.
+Makes sense if there is a group of modules for working with one common entity, for example, postgresql, zabbix, grafana, and so on.
-* Issue for agenda (or pinboard if there are not regular meetings) as a pinned issue in the repository.
+* Issue for agenda (or pinboard if there are no regular meetings) as a pinned issue in the repository.

 .. _coll_migrating_reqs: